 What is Hooke’s Law?

-Stress and strain take completely different forms in, unlike situations.
-Normally, for tiny deformations, the stress and strain are proportional to each other, and this is referred to as Hooke’s Law.
-Steel displays linear-elastic behaviour in most engineering applications; Hooke's law is valid for it throughout its elastic span.
-For some other materials, such as aluminium, Hooke's law is only valid for a part of the elastic range.
+Stress and strain take completely different forms in unlike situations.
+Normally, the stress and strain are proportional to each other for tiny deformations, and this is referred to as Hooke’s Law.
+Steel displays linear-elastic behavior in most engineering applications; Hooke’s law is valid for it throughout its elastic span.
+Hooke’s law is only valid for a part of the elastic range for some other materials, such as aluminum.

 Hooke’s Law Definition